 In the third stage of symptomatic progression, the memory loss begins to become evident to loved ones and friends.
 They might lose more important things, such as valuables.
 The patient will perform worse on memory tests, and cognitive impairment is often recognized by their physician.

-Symptoms in the 3rd stage of Alzheimer’s often manifest in the person having difficulty finding the correct words and other cognitive impairments to the conversation.
+Symptoms in the third stage of Alzheimer’s often manifest in the person having difficulty finding the correct words and other cognitive impairments to the conversation.
 They begin to have difficulty with standard organization and planning daily tasks and meetings.
 Short-term memory also becomes strained, and the patient might forget the names of people they recently met.

 4th Stage: Moderate Cognitive Decline

 The clear and undeniable signs of Alzheimer’s disease manifest in the fourth stage of symptomatic decline.
 In this stage, it is evident that your loved one is experiencing cognitive decline which affects their ability to perform daily tasks.
 Often, the symptoms accompanying the fourth stage include trouble with simple mathematics, remembering what they did earlier in the day, and altered details concerning long-term memories.
-Financial management is another common area of decline that is noticeable in the 4th stage of dementia.
+Financial management is another common area of decline that is noticeable in the fourth stage of dementia.

 5th Stage: Moderately Severe Cognitive Decline